Areas of Specialty

 Generalized Anxiety Disorder (GAD)

 GAD is the kind of worry that follows you everywhere.
 It's replaying a conversation from three days ago, checking your phone for bad news, or lying awake running through tomorrow's problems before they happen.
 It often centers on everyday things like work, health, or family, but the intensity is out of proportion to the situation.
-GAD is one of the most common conditions we evaluate, and medication can make a meaningful difference.
+GAD is one of the most common conditions we evaluate, and finding the right medication can be an invaluable part of caring for this.

 Panic Disorder